Where do the cats that you have come from?

 No. It is your responsibility.
 You made a commitment when you got the cat, and you need to find a way to keep it and do the right thing.
 Once your cat leaves you, chances are it will suffer.
 We do not take personal pets.
 We have people who keep their cats through moves, the addition of new family members, allergies, additional pets, etc. If you give your pet up, it is likely it will be deceased very shortly.

 No, we have no room for them.
 We pull from high kill shelters, and so we are always full.
 We can help you, however, if you are willing to be a temporary foster for us.
-Please look under Resources and click on Temporary Foster Program.
+Please look under Resources, and click on Found a Stray?.

 There are feral/stray cats living near me.
 They keep having babies.
 What should I do?